 There is just something so special about seeing the unity and love of a family captured in time, portraits that tell our story in a timeless way.
-As a photographer the number one questions I get from clients is what to wear to a family photo session.
-For my family and I, family photos are an annual fall tradition, which means every year I need to tackle this ever important question as well.
+As a photographer, the number one question I get from clients is “what to wear to a family photo session?”.

 This is always the first thing I tell my clients, try to coordinate outfits within a color scheme rather then completely match.
+You want to complement each other’s outfits by choosing colors that work well together.
 Start simple with a color you love and build from there, mix and match colors so that everyone flows and coordinates.
-For example if Mom is wearing a blue dress with yellow and grey flowers have the family wear apparel and accessories with the same color scheme.
-Think timeless, fashions and styles come and go.
-You want your family photos to be timeless, so it is best to aim for more of a classic look, not one that instantly dates you.
+For example, if Mom is wearing a blue dress with burgundy and grey flowers have the family wear apparel and accessories the same color scheme.
+I find that if everyone is wearing the same clothing, people will tend to blend in together and we want to bring life to the photos, colors are all around us and bring things to life.
+Think what tells your family story.

 2. Give yourself TIME

-Give yourself time to decide what you would like everyone to wear, waiting until the couple days before your family photo session is bound to make you feel some stress.
+Give yourself time to decide what you would like everyone to wear, and give yourself lots of TIME!
+Make sure you have given yourself enough time to think about all of the details of your session.
+Planning ahead helps so that you can truly think about your photos and everything you want out of the session.
+Rushing and stressing out right before your session can be hard, it nice to have time to make any changes you may want as well.
+If someone gets a bad haircut, you still have time to fix things if you need to.
 In my experience the kids have out grown that shirt I want them to wear and didn’t realize until pulled it out of drawer, or your child almost always can’t find their other shoe you need among a thousand matching pairs.
-Just give yourself time to increase your options and a smooth family photo shoot.
+Just give yourself time to increase your options for a smooth family photo session.

-Since you will most likely want your family photos to be up all year long, you should try to avoid being too seasonal.
-Try to think of your home décor, not so much being bundled up in fall fashion as tempting as it may be you want timeless portraits.
+Keeping your location and season in mind, start with one person.
+Once you have a location and color scheme in mind, selecting one persons outfit should begin to pull things together.
+Since you will most likely want your family photos to be up all year long, keep in mind being too seasonal.
+Try to think of your home decor, not so much being bundled up in fall fashion as tempting as it may be if you want timeless portraits.
 I recommend bringing items that are versatile and can be removed in some photos such as vest, scarfs, denim jackets.

-Kids are so cute styled in hats, tutus, and jackets, they do look ADORABLE.
-But if those kids aren’t comfortable, you are in for one miserable photo session.
+Kids are so cute styled in hats, tutus, and jackets, they do look ADORABLE!
+But if those kids aren’t comfortable, it can make photo session difficult.
 Make sure to keep everyone’s comfort level in mind.
-I always love adding fun fashion to a photos shoot but for kids especially have a backup plan in mind, vest or jackets work well as they can easily added or removed.
-Don’t forget about Dad!
-Sometimes he is not as enthusiastic about the family photo session so be sure he is comfortable and we will keep him having a good time!
+I always love adding fun fashion to a photos shoot but for kids especially have a backup plan in mind.
+Don’t forget about Dad, sometimes he is not as enthusiastic about the family photo session so be sure he is comfortable and we will keep him having a good time!

 A little bit of texture or patterning can be a good thing in one place, but if there are multiple patterns in a photo, it can be distracting.
-In addition, I know your sweet boy loves his mickey mouse shirt, it is best to keep characters out of the picture.
+In addition, characters and logos on apparel can be distracting.
+Try to keep things simple yet capture your family style.

 In closing, Family photos are moments captured in time to cherish forever, making these memories is the best part.
 I am always reminded how blessed I am to be a part of each families photo session and their unique qualities that shine through their family portraits.